 In 1802 the Governor of New South Wales, Philip King, instructed his Surveyor-General Charles Grimes to travel from Port Jackson to the Port Phillip Bay area and to explore and survey the area, and report on any suitable sites for settlement.
 (Previously, Lieutenant John Murray commanding HMS Lady Nelson was the first European party to enter the Bay on the 14th February 1802, and Murray named it Port King in honour of the Governor of New South Wales at the time, Philip Gidley King.)

 The Grimes party entered Port Phillip Bay on 20th January 1803.
-They found the mouth of the Yarra and proceeded to explore both the Saltwater (Maribyrnong) and the Freshwater (Yarra) Rivers.
+They walked right around the shores of the Bay, found the mouth of the Yarra and proceeded to explore both the Saltwater (Maribyrnong) and the Freshwater (Yarra) Rivers.
 Grimes explored the Yarra by boat for several miles until he reached another set of falls (Dight's Falls) on 8 February 1803.
 His survey chart is extremely detailed.
 Regardless of what people claim about Batman and Fawkner, it was Charles Grimes and his party who were the first Europeans to visit the future site of Melbourne.

 One of his party, James Flemming (described as an "agriculturist"), noted on the 26th February 1803 that "The most eligible place for a settlement I have seen is on the Freshwater (Yarra) River."
 Grimes' chart clearly showed the existence and location of a major source of fresh water, viz. the Freshwater (Yarra) River.